grant-m-s/Astro-Repaint/README.md

 Model weights (Google Drive): https://drive.google.com/file/d/1q6GFYnLUOyUPagZTozfX-zOk44a5vlje/view?usp=sharing

-Save the downloaded file model_best.pt into:
+Save the downloaded file model_best.pt into: `training_tmp/`.

-training_tmp/

 ### Interactive Dashboard

-You can perform interactive, one-click inpainting using a dashboard:
+You can perform interactive, one-click inpainting using our dashboard:

 ````bash
 panel serve example.py
 ````

-Then open your browser to: http://localhost:5006/example
+Then open your browser to: http://localhost:5006/example .

 Each completed batch automatically saves a results file in: `repaint_data/`